OVPR Guidance for the Government Shutdown

 - Proposals will not be processed by the agencies until normal agency operations resume, and there will be related delays in agency customer communications.

-- Peer review panels and study sections will not be held, but meetings would be rescheduled once agency operations resume at the agencies.
+- Peer review panels and study sections are not held, but meetings will be rescheduled once agency operations resume at the agencies.

-- Agency responses to any inquiries received regarding upcoming deadlines, including proposal preparation, will be deferred until normal operations resume.
+- Agency responses to any inquiries received regarding upcoming deadlines, including proposal preparation, are being deferred until normal operations resume.

 - Faculty may not be able to contact their project officers or agency representatives at agencies.